skrapkam/samchang/src/projects/ladder/affordability/index.md

 ### Slider bar

 I designed the coverage amount slider bar to include a `Recommended for you` range that would display where users should ideally select.
-The solution here is to make the range as lightweight as possible so as to not hinder the overall experience of selecting a coverage amount, but still pique a user’s interest and be obvious as to what the intention is.
+The solution here is to make the range as lightweight as possible so as to not hinder the overall experience of selecting a coverage amount, but still pique a user's interest and be obvious as to what the intention is.

 ![Slider bar](images/Screen_Shot_2022-12-27_at_6.15.22_PM.png)